tendermint/liquidity/doc/client.md

 For explicit calculations, you must enter the params.swap_fee_rate value of the current parameter state.

-Currently, only the default pool-type, swap-type 1 is available on this version The detailed swap algorithm can be found here. https://github.com/tendermint/liquidity
+Currently, only the default pool-type, swap-type-index 1 is available on this version The detailed swap algorithm can be found here. https://github.com/tendermint/liquidity
 ```